goatslacker/alt/docs/async.md

 This function is called whenever we need to fetch a value remotely. `remote` is only called if `local` returns null or undefined as its value, or if `shouldFetch` returns true.

-Any arguments passed to your public method will be passed through to both local and remote:
+Any arguments passed to your public method will be passed through to both local and remote, as well as to the loading, success, and error actions:

 ```js
 remote(state, one, two, three) {